Developing

 There are no heap allocation functions, no malloc() and friends.
 You can access memory directly yourself.
 APP_ADDR and APP_SIZE are provided so the loaded device app knows where it’s loaded and how large it is.

 Special memory areas for memory mapped hardware functions are available at base 0xc000_0000 and an offset.
-See the memory map and the header file tk1_mem.h.
+Please try to use the helper functions in tkey-libs before accessing hardware function addresses directly.

 Running TKey apps #